 - to keep the owner from selling the property to someone else during the term of the option, and

-|If the property value goes below the price that is locked in, the buyer may choose not to exercise the option.
-If the property value is more than the price locked in, and the buyer can afford to do so, the buyer is likely to exercise the option.
+|Example: If the property value goes below the price that is locked in, the option holder/buyer may choose not to exercise the option.
+If the property value is more than the price that is locked in, and the buyer can afford to do so, the buyer is likely to exercise the option.

 To decide whether to buy an option, it is important to know: